Quality & Technology Committee

 The stable supply of pharmaceutical products is a strong demand from society and an important responsibility for the pharmaceutical industry to fulfill.
-To support this mission from the aspect of "quality," the Quality Committee is working to improve the quality of the entire industry while responding to changes in the environment, such as domestic and international regulatory trends and digital technology.
+To support this mission from the aspect of "quality," the Quality & Technology Committee is working to improve the quality of the entire industry while responding to changes in the environment, such as domestic and international regulatory trends and digital technology.
 At the core of these efforts is the cultivation of a "quality culture" that goes beyond mere procedural compliance.
-We interviewed Mr. Nobuo Kawashima, Chairman of the Committee, about the current issues and goals for the future of pharmaceuticals in Japan.
+We interviewed Mr. Nobuo Kawashima, Chairperson of the Committee, about the current challenges and the vision for the future of pharmaceuticals in Japan.

 Fostering a "quality culture" is the key to a stable supply of pharmaceuticals

-For example, the objective of the GMP Subcommittee is to strengthen and improve the reliability of the system that ensures a stable supply of high-quality pharmaceutical products, while the objective of the Formulation Research Subcommittee is to establish a system that ensures a stable and prompt supply of high-quality pharmaceutical products that incorporate state-of-the-art technology at the research and development stage.
-And the ICH Quality Group represents the Japanese pharmaceutical associations and works with European and US pharmaceutical associations, foreign administrations, and international regulatory harmonization.
+For example, the objective of the GMP Subcommittee is to strengthen and improve the reliability of the system to ensure a stable supply of high-quality pharmaceutical products, while the objective of the Formulation Research Subcommittee is to establish a system to ensure a stable and prompt supply of high-quality pharmaceutical products with state-of-the-art technology at the research and development stage.
+And the ICH Quality Group represents the JPMA in Japan and works with European and US JPMAs, foreign administrations, and international regulatory harmonization.
 In this way, the three pillars, from manufacturing to R&D to international harmonization, work together to support consistent quality throughout the entire lifecycle of pharmaceutical products.

 In order to maintain a stable supply of high-quality pharmaceuticals, compliance with established procedures and rules is a natural prerequisite.
 However, this alone is not enough.
 What I consider most important now is to foster a "quality culture" that should take root throughout the entire organization.